dokastho/readme-worker/report/Automated.md

 ### Manual VS Automated

-AFL was seeded with the same images that were used when manually testing coverage of libpng.
+I seeded AFL with the same images that were used when manually testing coverage of libpng.
 AFL produced higher coverage: 40.52% compared to the 38.79% achieved with the manual set of images.
 In order to compile this test suite, AFL ran for 6 hours, 14 minutes and 17 seconds to produce 518 files.
 The generated images were a superset of the images from the manual test suite.
 This was verified by gcov: the coverage of the combined test suite of AFL-generated images and the manual images was 40.52%.
 The images in the automated test suite are identical to the images in the manual test suite in the common case.

 ### Interesting Images In Automated Test Suite